mfaani/mfaani/content/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length.md

 I must admit, it's hard to come up with the idea for such a solution.
 To come up with the idea for this question you have to iteratively improve it.
 Something like:
 - I see "increasing".
 Perhaps I can create something sorted and keep it sorted.
-- Focus on the number of items and not actual subsequence
+- Focus on the number of items and not actual subsequence.
 - Once I found a solution through linear search, then maybe I can build on top of it and go with a binary search instead to optimize.

-- What makes it counter-intuitive is to figure out how to  [80, 81, 82, 1, 2, 3, 4] which is really the heart of it.
-And there's no way to explain it other than the examples provided.
+- What makes it counter-intuitive is to figure out how a bigger subsequence is replaced with a smaller subsequnce.
+Example from [80, 81, 82, 1, 2, 3, 4], how to replace the current [80,81,82] with [1,2,3,4] which is really the heart of it.
+The idea is to sort of zip-merge together all sequences knowing that any number that's bigger than the current biggest will enlarge the sequence for the current longest.

 #### Time Complexity
 - for loop O(n)